PolaricServer/webapp2/README.md

 For testing and development, point your browser at index-dev.html.
 It runs the source code directly.

 For production installations you may use compile-js.sh to minify the javascript code (and point the browser to index.html).
-To compile you need to have installed a recent version of the Google Closure compiler.
-This can also "transpile" the code to ES4 or ES5 versions of Javascript to support somewhat older browsers.
 To use a minified version of application.js, you will need to edit index.html.

 ### Configuration
 Edit the file 'config.js' to suit your needs.
 Here you can set up various map sources, backends, etc..
 I am sorry little documentation at the moment but some explanations in the file.
 The config for aprs.no is provided as an example.